 A number of autoimmune diseases exist, the most famous, perhaps being rheumatoid arthritis.
 In rheumatoid arthritis the white blood cells of the immune system become disregulated or “confused” and begin to attack the individual’s joints.
 A number of autoimmune diseases exist in which the eye or various parts of the eye may be attacked by the white blood cells.
 Often the autoimmune disease is systemic, i.e., a variety of organs throughout the body system are being attacked.
 Examples of such diseases include rheumatoid arthritis, systemic lupus erythematosus, polyarteritis nodosa, relapsing polychondritis,

-Wegener’s granulomatosis, scleroderma, Behcet’s disease, Reiter’s disease, inflammatory bowel disease (ulcerative colitis and Crohn’s disease) and ankylosing spondylitis.
+Granulomatosis with Polyangiitis (formerly called Wegener’s), scleroderma, Behcet’s disease, Reactive Arthritis (formerly called Reiter’s syndrome), inflammatory bowel disease (ulcerative colitis and Crohn’s disease) and ankylosing spondylitis.

 The eye may be affected as a target of immune inflammatory attack in any of these diseases.
 The eye may, however, in certain instances be the specific and only target affected by certain autoimmune diseases.
 Some such diseases include ocular cicatricial pemphigoid, Mooren’s corneal ulcer, and various forms of uveitis.